selfishprimate/curated-design-resources/README.md

 - [Adobe Color](https://color.adobe.com/tr/create/color-wheel): Create beautiful color themes!
 - [BrandColors](https://brandcolors.net/): The biggest collection of official brand color codes around.
+- [Colorable](https://colorable.jxnblk.com/): Contrast is the difference in luminance or color that makes an object distinguishable.
-- [Color Box](https://colorable.jxnblk.com/): A handy color creation tool from the Lyft team.
+- [ColorBox](https://colorbox.io/): A handy color creation tool from the Lyft team.
 - [Color Claim](https://vanschneider.com/colors): Color Claim was created in 2012 by Tobias van Schneider with the goal to collect & combine unique colors for your future projects.
 - [Colordot](https://color.hailpixel.com/): A handy color picker tool.
 - [Color Hunt](https://colorhunt.co/): Color Hunt is a free and open platform for color inspiration with thousands of trendy hand-picked color palettes.